10/20/2021

 speaker

-Andrew D'Otora
+Andrew DeDora

-Analyst at Bank of America
+Analyst, Bank of America

 speaker

-Andrew Della
+Andrew Stella

-Executive Vice President and Chief Commercial Officer
+Executive Vice President & Chief Commercial Officer

 speaker

-Andrew D'Otora
+Andrew DeDora

-Analyst at Bank of America
+Analyst, Bank of America

 Got it.
 Understood.
-And then just my second question.
-Obviously, operational challenges have been increasing at a lot of your competitors, yet you haven't seen the same type of disruptions.
+And then just my second question, obviously operational challenges have been increasing at a lot of your competitors. yet you haven't seen the same type of disruptions.
 One, what do you think that is?
 And then I guess more importantly, what do you see as the biggest operational risks as you begin to ramp capacity back up to those 2019 levels?
 Thanks.

 speaker

-Scott Currie
+Scott Kurwitz

 Chief Executive Officer